meitalbensinai/AlgoTrainingNoSol/Machine Learning/SVM/README.md

 # Part 3

 Denote the number of train samples N, and the dimension P. Test samples number is fixed.
-For every region N<<P, N=P, N>>P show how a decrease by a factor of alpha in the error is achieved with changing N or P. Plot all results one graph.
+For every region N<<P, N=P, N>>P show how a change by a factor of alpha in the error is achieved with changing N or P. Plot all results one informative graph.

 # Part 4